-By Erin Thompson on July 29, 2016 in insurance basics
+By Erin Thompson on February 2, 2021 in Insurance Basics

 We told you that you have an insurance score, and we told you it's probably used to determine your rate.
 We figure we should also tell you what it is, why we care about it and what you can do with it.
 So here we go!

 An insurance score is a way of predicting how likely you are to have an accident or claim.
 It's not the same as your credit score and doesn't factor in things like the car you drive, the number of moving violations you've had or your income.

 With Say, there are two ways.
 Once you're a Say driver, you can access your insurance score at anytime through your My Say dashboard.
 We get our insurance scores from LexisNexis, which is considered to be the leading analytical database of insurance scores.

 By looking at the way you've handled finances and insurance in the past, we can compare those traits to policyholders who've had claims with us before and predict the likelihood that you'll have one.